-In this report, data presented on the funding of hospitals are sourced from the AIHW's Health Expenditure Database (HED).
+In this report, data presented on the funding of hospitals are sourced from the AIHW's Health Expenditure Database (HED), which draws data from a wide variety of government and non-government sources.
+Hospital funding estimates in the HED can differ from hospital recurrent expenditure reported to the NPHED-for example, depending on the administrative structures and reporting practices in the jurisdiction.

-Financial data reported from the HED are not directly comparable with data reported for public hospital services from the NPHED.
+As a result, financial data reported from the HED are not directly comparable with data reported for public hospital services from the NPHED.
 Hospital expenditure reported for the purpose of the HED collection may cover activity that is not covered by the NPHED.
 The HED data include trust fund expenditure, whereas the NPHED does not.

-The 2018-19 data from the HED will be available in the second half of 2020.
+The 2019-20 data from the HED will be available in the second half of 2021.